 Be an entrepreneur

 A lot of the skills that you learn within programming can be used to start your own business.
 Building websites and finding errors in other businesses’ programming will be some of the skills you will learn.

-There is a significant need for people who can build webshops due to the pandemic.
+Due to the pandemic, there is a significant need for people who can build webshops.
 It has been necessary to rethink how we do business, which can help you in your future career.
 Furthermore, you can do most of your work remotely.
 This gives you a lot of freedom to work whenever it suits you.